Anne St. Goar, MD

 The Project New Day Program emerged from our collective recognition of the deep-rooted mental health issues reaching epidemic levels in our society.
 At the same time, we know that positive change is attainable.
 We are resolute in our conviction we can bring about substantial improvement in the well-being of countless individuals.
 Is this audacious?
 Indeed.
 Impossible?
 Far from it.
 We possess the knowledge, experience, resources, and unwavering community support required to effect this change.
 We understand how to reach the masses and know what can make a difference.

-Drawing upon our personal experience, observations, review of scientific literature, and insights gleaned from respected veterans in the field, we believe the combination of life coaching, clinical psychedelic therapy, and community support can help thousands of people onto a clear path of recovery.
-However, we are also extremely concerned about the misunderstanding and misuse of psychedelic medicine.
-Without proper guidance from trained practitioners, both before and after psychedelic sessions, the long-term effects may be minimal or even counterproductive.
-To address this concern, we have:
+Drawing upon our personal experience, observations, review of scientific literature, and insights gleaned from respected veterans in the field, we believe the combination of knowledge-based life coaching and community support can help thousands of people on a clear path of recovery.
+To carry out our mission, we have:

-• Developed an innovative, teachable, and easily scalable model that seamlessly integrates life coaching, clinical psychedelic therapy, and community support.
+• Developed an innovative, teachable, and easily scalable model that seamlessly integrates knowledge-based life coaching and community support.
 This model is available to interested organizations worldwide at no cost.

 • Created two certification programs for life coaches and community facilitators to ensure high standards of care and support.